who i am

 To remain motivated, I re-read their stories over, and over again, every time before I went to bed.

-I decided to write this book to share my experience, and help people who suffer from pectus excavatum, both physically and psychologically.
+I decided to start this website to share my experience and help people who suffer from pectus excavatum both physically and mentally.

-If you combine following the proper routine, with a bit of hard work, the results will be astonishing.
+If you combine the proper routine with a bit of hard work, the results will be astonishing.

 Nowadays, my primary purpose in life is to help pectus excavatum sufferers fix the condition non-surgically.